Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Tax-deferred cash value growth

-- Ability to choose sub-accounts to invest in
+- Ability to choose your investments

 - Ability to change death benefit

 Variable life insurance is a type of permanent policy, which means it will stay in force for as long as the premiums are paid.